-- Please take care when putting items on the wall.
-Only use Blu-tac. - The cost for repairing damage (other than 'wear and tear') will be invoiced to your account. - Any questions about room furnishing should be directed to your Taurima | Residential Advisor in the first instance. - You are fully responsible for your room and the behaviour of visitors and happenings within, whether you are present or not.
+• Please take care when putting items on the wall.
+Only use Blu-tac.

-- Be considerate of noise at all times. - There will be no room swaps, without permission from the Kaitātai | Property Manager Operations - Please do not move furniture out of your bedroom or communal spaces. - To ensure that your room is adequately ventilated, please open windows daily. - Sustainability is a key part of our mission here at UniLodge Christchurch.
-Please use the recycling bins located in your communal rooms whenever possible. - Personal heaters, refrigerators, electric jugs/ coffee machines and toasters or anything used to cook are not permitted in bedrooms. - All electrical appliances must be certified.
+- The cost for repairing damage (other than 'wear and tear') will be invoiced to your account. - Any questions about room furnishing should be directed to your Residential Advisor in the first instance. - You are fully responsible for your room and the behaviour of visitors and happenings within, whether you are present or not. - Be considerate with noise - There will be no room swaps, without permission from the Kaitātai or Community Manager - Please do not move furniture out of your bedroom or communal spaces. - To ensure that your room is adequately ventilated, please open windows daily. - Sustainability is a key part of our mission here at UniLodge.
+Please use the recycling bins located in your communal rooms whenever possible. - Personal heaters, refrigerators, electric jugs/ coffee machines and toasters or anything used to cook are not permitted in bedrooms. - All electrical appliances must be certified, if over a year old.